-China’s high-speed rail industry reached another milestone as the Fuxing, a new electric multiple units (‘EMU’) bullet train designed by China Railway Corporation, made its debut on the Beijing and Shanghai route on June 26.
+China’s high-speed rail industry reached another milestone as the “Fuxing Hao” (Renaissance), a new electric multiple units (“EMU”) bullet train designed by China Railway Corporation, made its debut on the Beijing and Shanghai route on June 26.

-The world’s leading next-generation bullet train, the Fuxing brings an all-new experience that has been enhanced in speed, safety, and comfort.
-It is also the first bullet train entirely designed and manufactured in China with full intellectual property rights, including overall design and key technologies related to the body, steering frame, traction, braking and network.
+The world’s leading next-generation bullet train, the Renaissance EMU, brings a brand-new experience that has been enhanced in speed, safety, and comfort.
+It is also the first bullet train designed and manufactured entirely in China with full intellectual property rights, including overall design and key technologies related to the body, steering frame, traction, braking and network.

-Zhongwang: Key supplier of aluminium alloy sections for the body of China’s next-generation bullet train
+China Zhongwang, a key supplier of aluminium alloy products for the body of China’s next-generation bullet train

-Trains that travel at speeds of 200km/hour and above require materials that perform particularly well in terms of being lightweight, sealable and corrosion resistant.
-Aluminium alloy’s strength, lightweight and non-corrosive qualities, and high ductility give it clear advantages in train body applications.
+Trains that travel at speeds of 200km/hour and above require materials that perform particularly well in terms of being lightweight, sealable and corrosion-resistant.
+With high strength and high ductility while being lightweight and non-corrosive, aluminium alloy is an ideal metal in train body applications.
 In fact, the bodies of almost all high-speed rail trains currently operating in China are made of aluminium.

-Industry experts say high-speed trains that travel at speeds of over 300km/hour must use lightweight aluminium alloy for the body, and those traveling at speeds of over 350km/hour must use aluminium for the entire train compartment except for the chassis.
+Industry experts say high-speed trains that travel at speeds of over 300km/hour must use the lightweight aluminium alloy in the body while those traveling at speeds of over 350km/hour must use aluminium profiles for the entire train compartment except for the chassis.

-China’s high-speed rail system is entering a period of rapid development.
-At the end of 2016, the operating mileage of China’s high-speed railway exceeded 22,000 km, accounting for over 60% of the total railway mileage around the world.
+China’s high-speed rail system is in rapid development.
+By the end of 2016, the operating mileage of China’s high-speed railway exceeded 22,000 km, accounting for over 60% of the total railway mileage around the world.

-The commissioning of the bullet train Fuxing has ushered in a new era of rapid expansion for China’s high-speed rail system.
-The Fuxing delivers substantial improvements over its predecessor bullet train, the Hexie, including faster speed during continuous operation, longer endurance, greater comfort and safety.
+The commissioning of the bullet train Renaissance has ushered in a new era of rapid expansion for China’s high-speed rail system.
+The Renaissance EMU delivers substantial improvements over its predecessor, the CRH, including faster speed during continuous operation, longer endurance, greater comfort and safety.

-Zheshang Securities estimates the market for the Fuxing at about RMB600 billion, which signifies vast opportunities in the market are yet to be explored.
+Zheshang Securities estimates the market for the Renaissance EMU at about RMB600 billion, which signifies vast opportunities in the market are yet to be explored.

-The brokerage says the Fuxing bullet train represents China’s new standard for high-speed rail and the main direction of future development.
-It estimates that replacing the current 2,586 pairs of the Hexie bullet trains with the Fuxing trains would cost around RMB400 billion.
-Moreover, the “13th Five-Year Plan” decrees that the government will promote infrastructure construction, and it is expected to add 11,000 km of railway, requiring 1,320 additional pairs of Fuxing trains, for a cost of about RMB200 billion.
+Zheshang Securities says the Renaissance EMU represents China’s new standard for high-speed rail and the main direction of future development.
+It estimates that replacing the current 2,586 pairs of the CRH bullet trains with the Renaissance trains would cost around RMB400 billion.
+Moreover, the “13th Five-Year Plan” decrees that the government will promote infrastructure construction, and it is expected to add 11,000 km of railway, requiring 1,320 additional pairs of Renaissance trains, for a cost of about RMB200 billion.

-In overseas markets, prospects for the Fuxing are also very promising.
+Renaissance EMU will also see a promising potential in overseas markets.
 China has made great progress in promoting its high-speed rail overseas.
-Under the “One Belt, One Road” initiative, progress have been made on a number of key overseas high-speed rail projects since 2015, such as the Jakarta–Bandung high-speed rail line, the China-Laos high-speed rail line, the China-Thailand high-speed rail line, and the Belgrade-Budapest high-speed rail line.
+Under the “One Belt, One Road” initiative, a number of progress has been recorded in key overseas high-speed rail projects since 2015, including high-speed rail lines namely Jakarta–Bandung, China-Laos, China-Thailand, and Belgrade-Budapest.
 China’s high-speed rail has entered markets in Asia, Europe, the Americas and Africa.